These are the winners in the Bar & Restaurant Revive Awards

 |

-All of our winners will receive a marketing package from Time Out to help them revive and thrive through 2022 – a total of $100,000 worth of publicity shared between the 20 winners.
+All of our winners receive a marketing package from Time Out to help them revive and thrive through 2022 – a total of $90,000 worth of publicity shared between the 18 winners.

-Thanks for voting Melbourne, and we’ll see you out at some of your favourite venues soon.
+Thanks for voting Sydney and we’ll see you out at some of your favourite venues soon.

-Always remember to check in, socially distance and follow the latest safety guidelines when visiting Melbourne's bars and restaurants.
+Always remember to check in, socially distance and follow the latest safety guidelines when visiting Sydney’s bars and restaurants.